 By the time a food crisis is officially declared in a region, thousands of families have already lost their livelihoods and exhausted their savings.
-Malnutrition is on the increase.
-There’s no time left for the global community to consider creative ways to help people build resilience.
+Malnutrition is on the rise.
+There is no time left for the global community to consider creative ways to help people build resilience.
 The world must act quickly to prevent widespread destruction of livelihoods and death.

 Because in fragile regions, governments, societies, and economies are often in turmoil.
 People are already spending all they have on food – going without essentials like medicine and livestock upkeep.
 Food crisis fuels conflict, and vice versa.
 Even the best-laid national plans can too easily be destroyed by drought or gunfire.